-Speaking of which, if you need financing that can be used for basically anything (legal of course), your best option is the financing product that I’ve pioneered through my company BFF Income Share Funding.
+Speaking of which, if you live in the United States and need financing that can be used for basically anything (legal of course), your best option is the financing product I’ve pioneered through my company BFF Income Share Funding.
 Our financing has helped people pay off their credit card debt, buy cars, buy furniture, pay for Master’s classes and much more.
 Our financing, I contend, is supported in the Quran and is in full compliance with Islam’s prohibition on interest-bearing debt.
 Our product is not just different from interest-bearing debt in the terms it uses, it is different in the actual experience of the customer and is superior to interest-bearing debt in every way.
-I have proven that it works and I have the customers that can vouch for it.
-I encourage you to reach out to me if you need refinancing or have questions about how our financing product works.
+We have proven that it works and we have the customers that can vouch for it.
+I encourage you to reach out if you need financing or have questions about how our financing product works.

 Is having access to a credit card a necessity for me?